• Skip to primary navigation

 To make personal sized Vesuvio pizzas, use ½ pound of dough for each person

-A pizza peel is like a flat shovel (like this one) that makes it easier to slide an uncooked pizza onto a hot pizza stone.
+A pizza peel is like a flat shovel that makes it easier to slide an uncooked pizza onto a hot pizza stone.

 Leftover Ricotta Cheese: If necessary, you can freeze leftover ricotta.
-Here's my helpful guide for using and freezing ricotta cheese.
+This guide explains how to freeze ricotta for using and freezing ricotta cheese.

 Please rate and review this recipe!